zitadel/zitadel/docs/docs/manuals/customerportal/users.md

 title: Users
 ---

-Manage all your users who are allowed to access the customer portal.
+Manage all your users who are allowed to access the Customer Portal.
+For the moment all users with access to the Customer Portal will have the role "Admin".

 ![Create user](/img/manuals/portal/customer_portal_user_list.png)